MackRoe/WeatherMood/README.md

 8. go to terminal and enter the following: python3 main.py

+## APP Version
+After entering a token mood, the server will start on [Local Host](localhost:5000).
+Load in browser.

 ### Install OpenWeatherMap
 by entering `pip3 instal pyowm` in the terminal